uhi22/clara-logs/readme.md

 - Clara software version: with the MAC-from-STM feature
 - Recorded by: uhi
 - Results: charging loop is reached.
 The charger is not able to keep the demanded voltage (230V) and ramps up to 241V.
 The charger sees that something went wrong and says EVSEStatusCode=6, and the voltage goes to zero.

+## 2024-04-11_clara_PhiPhong_doug
+- Charger: PhiPhong
+- Test setup: Foccci/Clara
+- Clara software version: ?
+- Recorded by: Doug
+- Results: After 3 CableCheck loops, the charger does not respond anymore.
+No error in the last response.
+The last EXI message is a CableCheckReq from Clara, and the charger correctly sends a TCP ACK for this.
+Afterwards the charger should send a CableCheckResponse, but it does not.
+The charger does not close the TCP connection.
+It just does not answer anymore.